 SHOES: Dr Martens*

-DISCLAIMER: This post is also my entry to win a weekend in Paris with Superbreak.
-I was not paid or compensated in any way to take part in this competition.
+DISCLAIMER: Post in collaboration with Superbreak.
 As always - all words and opinions are my own.